Which governmental agency outlines the regulations regarding lead-based paint disclosure?

 Study for the South Dakota Property Management Test.
 Study with quizzes and multiple choice questions, each question includes explanations.
 Ace your exam!

 The correct answer is the Department of Housing and Urban Development (HUD).
-HUD is responsible for implementing the regulations related to lead-based paint disclosure, particularly through the Residential Lead-Based Paint Hazard Reduction Act of 1992.
-This act requires landlords and sellers of homes built before 1978 to provide information about lead-based paint hazards to potential tenants and buyers.
+This agency is responsible for enforcing the regulations surrounding lead-based paint disclosures specifically in residential properties built before 1978, when lead-based paints were banned for residential use.
+Under the Lead-Based Paint Hazard Reduction Act, HUD requires that landlords and sellers disclose known lead-based paint hazards to prospective tenants or buyers, as well as provide information on lead safety.

 Subscribe